Exact density-functional theory as parallel ensemble variational hierarchies: from Lieb's formulation to Kohn-Sham theory: Exact interacting DFT in the ensemble framework

 The same structure may be read in three equivalent languages.
 In energetic language, one has the finite differences \(I\) and \(A\).
 In thermodynamic language, one has the one-sided chemical potentials \(\mu_M^\pm\).
 In convex-analytic language, one has the left and right supporting slopes of the exact energy with respect to particle number.
 These are not distinct facts but distinct descriptions of the same geometric structure.
-In the same language, the familiar inequality \(I_M \ge A_M\) is equivalent to \(\mu_M^- \le \mu_M^+\), that is, to a nonnegative jump between the one-sided slopes at integer particle number.
-It should therefore be read as the physical expression of the slope ordering at the integer, rather than as the primary origin of the piecewise-linear structure itself.
+In the same language, the familiar inequality \(I_M \ge A_M\) is equivalent to \(\mu_M^- \le \mu_M^+\), that is, to a nonnegative jump between the one-sided slopes at the integer.

 This is why curvature between integers in approximate functionals is not merely a numerical imperfection but a structural failure: it signals that the approximation has lost the affine geometry implied by the exact ensemble theory and therefore corrupts the exact slope data from which electron addition and removal energetics are read.\cite{ CohenMoriSanchezYang2008Science,MoriSanchezCohenYang2008PRL, HaitHeadGordon2018}